-CHESTERFIELD COUNTY, S.C. - A Chesterfield County woman charged with murder after her 11-month-old daughter was found dead inside a box last month waived her bond hearing Thursday.
+CHESTERFIELD COUNTY, S.C. — A Chesterfield County woman charged with murder after her 11-month-old daughter was found dead inside a box last month will face a judge Wednesday.

-Nineteen-year-old Breanna Lewis is charged with homicide by child abuse in the death of her daughter, Harlee Lane Lewis.
-Lewis remained in jail Thursday, never stepping foot into the courtroom.
+Lewis, 19, is charged with homicide by child abuse in the death of her daughter.

 Channel 9 got a hold of the arrest warrant for Lewis and while it does not list a cause of death for the child, it does say Breanna "inflicted injuries about the body of her 11-month-old daughter that were non-accidental."